mrlesmithjr/python-terraform-to-ansible-inventory/README.md

 parsing the data, and then generating a functional Ansible inventory which can then be consumed by Ansible.

+> NOTE: This project is no longer being developed and will eventually be replaced with https://github.com/mrlesmithjr/python-terraform-to-ansible

 ## Ansible Groups

 By default all VMs are placed into the Ansible group `terraform_vms`, however